LGBTQ culture in Shanghai: Education

 In 2005, Fudan University began offering an LGBT studies program.
 This was the first course on LGBT culture offered in a Mainland Chinese university.

 Recreation

 Shanghai Pride is the gay pride event in Shanghai.
-As of 2009, it is coorganized by both Chinese and non-Chinese.
+As of 2009, it is co-organized by both Chinese and non-Chinese.
 The events include art exhibitions, panel discussions, films, and theater productions.
 By 2013 the amount of Chinese participation has increased.
 As of that year there is no parade component.
 Organizers stated that this was the first LGBT festival in China; there are individuals, mostly Chinese LGBT activists, who say that there were organized LGBT events that occurred prior to Shanghai Pride.

 Sharon Owyang, the author of Frommer's Shanghai, stated Chinese society sees all sexual relations in a puritanical manner, so Shanghai does not have specialized LGBT resources.
 However, she claimed that "Shanghai is quite tolerant of gay and lesbian travelers".